SK-SCMLab/Descriptive-Inferential-analysis-for-Manufacturing-operations-using-Excel/README.md

 ---

-## 🐧 Case study: Multivariate and regression analysis on Resource Group dataset
+## 🐧 Case study: Multivariate and regression analysis in Steel manufacturing operation